The Affordable Care Act

 Payment Changes and Linking Payment to Quality

 The ACA makes refinements to payment systems and links payment to quality of care.
-Access resources on private insurance payment changes and updates on the latest reimbursement issues and trends.
+Access resources on payment changes and updates on the latest reimbursement issues and trends.